DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Nested sequences

-Next, right-click each individual clip, hit Nest, and name the sequence.
+Next, right-click each clip, hit Nest, and name the sequence.
 Put all of your nested sequences in a bin.

 Audio clip